citp/privacy-policy-historical/k/ki/kin/kinklive.com.md

 Company also logs non-personally-identifiable information including IP address, profile information, aggregate user data, and browser type, from users and visitors to the site.
 This data is used to manage the website, track usage and improve the website services.
 This non-personally-identifiable information may be shared with third parties to provide more relevant services and advertisements to members.
 User IP addresses are also recorded for security and monitoring purposes.

 User Profile information including members' pictures and first names are displayed to people in order to facilitate user interaction in, with or through, the Website and/or through any social networking community operated by Company.
-Email addresses may be used, for example, for the purposes of inviting new friends to join Welcome to KinkLive - The Best BDSM and Fetish Cams, to add users to members' friends' networks, and to send notifications related to the service.
+Email addresses may be used, for example, for the purposes of inviting new friends to join Kink Live, to add users to members' friends' networks, and to send notifications related to the service.

 ## Marketing: